Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 #### Nested deployment extension configurations

 The format of the `"extensionConfigs"` deployment property is different for nested deployments because they are part of a deployment template.
-The structure is the same except extension configurations object property values can be language expressions.
+The structure is similar to the parameters file format except that non-key vault based values are provided either literally or as a language expression directly to the property.
+This format will be transformed on the backend to match the PUT format.
+The reason this is necessary is support language expressions that can resolve to key vault references.

 Below is an example ARM template followed by specifications for each property.
 Only REP relevant data is shown.